iSECPartners/Introspy-Android/README.md

         adb shell su -c rm /data/app/com.introspy.core*

 If you still have issues, it may be due to Cydia Substrate itself, which may not be compatible with your device?
-To uninstall it you can do the following (from Cydia Substrate's website): Hold down the volume-up button on your device you can disable Substrate while it is attempting to load modifications (such as while it is turning on and starting); this will give you an opportunity to use Google Play to uninstall things that might be broken.
+To uninstall it you can do the following (from Cydia Substrate's website): "By holding down the volume-up button on your device you can disable Substrate while it is attempting to load modifications (such as while it is turning on and starting); this will give you an opportunity to use Google Play to uninstall things that might be broken."

 Reporting
 -----------------